ashleychontos/pySYD/.github/ISSUE_TEMPLATE/feature_request.md

 ### Other

-Please add other context or any relevant files to support the request.
+Please add other context or any relevant files that will assist in the request.

 -----